 Start Treatment Today

 Transcranial magnetic stimulation is an effective treatment option for individuals with treatment-resistant depression.
-By stimulating inactive areas of the brain with magnetic pulses, TMS resets depressive behaviors and thoughts.
+By stimulating inactive areas of the brain with magnetic pulses, TMS resets depression symptoms and thoughts.
 This reset can lead to long periods of remission with minimal maintenance.

 TMS is a safe, FDA-cleared, and non-invasive procedure that offers hope to those who have tried antidepressants to disappointing results.
 The effects of TMS last six to twelve months after an initial treatment period of four to six weeks.
 Patients report that therapy improves various aspects of their lives.
 These improvements include better quality of sleep, increased patience, decreased anxiety, and higher motivation levels.